omnivore-app/docs.omnivore/docs/ko/using/search.md

 The `is:` filter options are:

 - `is:read`: Show only items that are fully read
+- `is:reading`: Show only items that are currently being read
 - `is:unread`: (the default selected option) Show unread items

 ## Filtering by type